Ev3ryTh1ngN1c3/New-Note-Taker/README.md

 # New Note Taker
-This application is used to write & save notes,using Express.js back-end,
+This application is used to write & save notes, using Express.js back-end,

 while saving & retrieving data from a JSON file.